fastrgv/Portable-OpenAL-Sound/README.md

 * Suitable for any Ada application that requires background or transient sound effects; eg. games, simulations.
 * There are no software dependencies; this package is self-contained.

+* I am currently using it for sound in my flagship games:
+	* AdaGate
+	* AdaVenture
+	* CoterminalApps
+	* RufasCube
+	* etc.

+* Note that the same utility for C++ can be found at: https://sourceforge.net/projects/portable-cpp-sound-openal/

 --------------------------------------------------------
 ## Usage:

 The proper command to extract the archive and maintain the directory structure is "7z x filename".
+On OSX you can use Keka.

 See the simple interface description in file snd4ada.ads.